spagnolodesign/findmyflock/PROCESS.md

     Merge master into branch and resolve conflicts as needed before PR review if it is not automatically mergeable without conflicts.

-7. Ask someone to review your code, preferably using Slack.
+7. Ask someone to review your code.

 8. Make any necessary changes.